 6.5.
-Storm Sewers
+Storm sewers

-The storm sewer system for the internal roads will be designed to handle a 5-year design storm, directing the flow to the stormwater management facility as per Township standards.
+The storm sewer system for the internal roads will be designed to handle a 5-year design storm, directing the flow to the stormwater management facility as per

+Township standards.
 For major storm events, water will flow overland through municipal rights-of-way to the facility.
-Storm sewer design calculations are included in Appendix B of the Stormwater Management Design Report (GEI, 2025).
-The stormwater facility will discharge into the wetland along the northeast boundary of the site to maintain existing drainage patterns.
+Storm sewer design calculations are included in Appendix B. The stormwater facility will discharge into the wetland along the northeast boundary of the site to maintain existing drainage patterns.